Roblox/creator-docs/content/en-us/studio/setting-up-roblox-studio.md

 ## Installing Studio

-To install Roblox Studio on your Windows or Mac computer:
+To install Roblox Studio on your chrombook:

 1. Click the following **Download Studio** button.
 A pop-up dialog displays.